Fundamentals of Sound |

 Temporal Coding: Phase Locking and Rectification The first systematic temporal

-(periodicity) theory of pitch was
+(periodicity) theory of pitch was proposed by

 |